BrightBoost/learningjava/notes/topicsWeek2.md

   - Present value calc: PV=PMT×i1−(1+i)N1

 ## Notes for Maaike
-- On Wednesday, start with StringBuilders
+- On Thursday, we'll start with rewriting the theater in oop
-- "Pause day part"
-- End of Wednesday + Thursday: object oriented
-- Thursday: object oriented
+- more workbook + more exercises
 - End of Thursday: code along with Maaike workshop 1
 - Friday morning: loops and arrays
 - Friday afternoon: workshop